Asphere-xyz/bas-devnet-setup/README.md

 Before running command you must do following steps:
 - Buy a dedicated machine that have at least 8 dedicated CPU core and 32GB RAM (it runs 7 nodes)
-- Make sure you have domain `*.example.com` set to your machine (use dedicated machine with public IP)
+- Make sure you have wildcard domain `*.example.com` set to your machine (use dedicated machine with public IP)
 - Modify `config.json` file to update parameters you need (you can find all addresses in keystore folder)

 Config structure: